Spirits (TV series): Broadcast

 The show re-aired on Studio 23 (now S+A) in 2005 and on the Kapamilya Channel (now S+A International) in 2007.
 On August 13, 2021, the official Youtube channel of Jeepney TV started uploading full episodes of the series.

 Reception

 The drama received mixed reviews from TV viewers and critics.
 Its highest rating was 37.4%, the lowest was 20.5% and an average of 24.9% in the Mega Manila ratings as the Nationwide ratings were still occasional and not yet available daily.

 Remake

 A remake directed by Topel Lee and produced by GMO Entertainment Unit titled Spirits: Reawaken was announced for ABS-CBN's iWant streaming service.
 It will be set in the 90s and follows six teenagers with supernatural powers as they protect Earth from an alien invasion.

-Spirits: Reawaken stars Grae Fernandez as Red, Jairus Aquino as Jesse, Bugoy Cariño as Nato, Kira Balinger as Maya, Chantal Videla as Gabbie and Patrick Quiroz as Lloyd.
+Spirits: Reawaken stars Grae Fernandez as Red, Jairus Aquino as Jesse, Bugoy Cariño as Nato, Kira Balinger as Maya, Chanty as Gabbie and Patrick Quiroz as Lloyd.
 The series began streaming on November 17, 2018.